Crispin Basketball exists to help players of all ages and abilities play the game better and enjoy the game more.

 Overly controlled games and workouts may look good on the surface, but there is often less learning, because there is less room for discovery.
 Naturally, what it looks like depends on the age and stage of your players.
 But no matter what, discovery must be at the heart of what you do.
 It is at the heart of every program we run.

 We value a liberal arts education in basketball.
 In all our programming our aim is to create kids who can play.
 Really play.
 Ballers.
 We don’t want to create kids who look good in warm-ups or workouts.
-As a college coach, I can assure you, there are way too many of these players in the world!
+As we see at the collegel level, there are way too many of these players in the world!
 We want kids who just know how to play.
 We want to help develop kids who are increasingly confident and competent in the game.
 This requires a diversity of basketball experience.

 It is virtually impossible to control the entire process for everyone, but we can at least make the effort to duplicate this type of experience.
 Offer opportunities for free play.
 Introduce concepts and language, but do so in a way that promotes experimentation at the same time.
 Emphasize the right teaching concepts at the right time.
 Don’t try to make development something under your control.
 Leave some space.
 Don’t rush things.
 Play different places and in different ways and in different games.
 In short: Diversify!

 Teach players to own their own game.
-I can assure you that high school and college coaches everywhere are bemoaning the lack of self-initiation, self-motivation and self-discovery among our current generation of players.
-In fact, restoring these elements to my players is a primary focus for me as a college coach.
-After all, players and teams who maximize their potential have to have this quality!
+High school and college coaches everywhere are bemoaning the lack of self-initiation, self-motivation and self-discovery among our current generation of players.
+Players and teams who maximize their potential have to have this quality!
 They must learn how to own it!

 The best teachers teach in such a way that they eventually make themselves unnecessary.
 But that’s often not good for business!
 Lesser teachers want to show you how much they need you.
 They don’t always realize they are doing so, but they do so.
 All.
 The.
 Time.